Based on what you've told us, it looks like you're covered by the Building and Construction General On-site Award

 Employees are entitled to a daily travel allowance when they start and finish work at a construction site.

 - provides or offers to provide transport to and from the employee's home to the job site, or

 - provides a fully maintained work vehicle free of charge.

 Examples of an employer providing or offering transport include driving the employee in a work vehicle or arranging to have the employee picked up by another driver.

 Travelling to and from work - long distance

-If an employee has to travel to a construction site that is outside a 50 km radius of the GPO or principal post office where their home is, and they have to travel more than 50km by road from their home, then they are entitled to the daily travel allowance, plus:
+If an employee has to travel to a construction site that is outside a 50km radius of the GPO or principal post office where their home is, and they have to travel more than 50km by road from their home, then they are entitled to the distant work payment which is:

 - reimbursement for travel expenses that are reasonably incurred, including an amount per kilometre if the employee uses their own vehicle.

-Apprentices get a percentage of the daily travel allowance.
+Apprentices get a percentage of the travel allowance.
 Go to our Pay and Conditions Tool for more information.